TarcisioRodrigues/TarcisioRodrigues/README.md

   ✨ Hey guys

 I really like programming and I'm always looking to improve myself and give my best.
 I'm a full-stack novice developer with Node.js tools on the back-end and ReactJs on the front-end, slowly venturing into React Native for mobile.

+  Software Engineering Student
+  Computer Technician
+  Seeking to collaborate with projects in Back-end using Node, Front-end using React and Mobile using React Native
 </p>

 <p align="left">